erykjj/jwlmanager/README.md

+**NOTE**: This project is at mid-development stage.
+Some functions are not implemented as yet.
+All have to be fully tested.
+If you want a working implementation, have a look at my previous console-based Ruby script: [jwl-admin](https://gitlab.com/erykj/jwl-admin){:target="_blank"}.

+____

 **DISCLAIMER**: KEEP A BACKUP of your original *.jwlibrary* file in case you need to restore after messing up ;-)

 ____